Islamic clothing: Pakistan

+Middle East

 Egypt

 Reem, an Egyptian young lady wearing the Egyptian style of the Hijab, in 2010.

 On 8 January 2014, the Pew Research Center conducted a survey of Muslim women in various countries.
 An overwhelming eighty-nine percent of Egyptian women who responded to the survey believed that women should show their face in public.
 Ten percent of the survey participants believed that women should be fully veiled when in public.
 Compared to other countries, Egypt is not as conservative as others, but only fourteen percent of the women surveyed believed that Egyptian women should be able to choose their own clothing.
 Compared to six other countries, Egypt was last in this category; the statistic (eighty-four percent) suggests that Egyptian women (according to that single survey), do not believe that women should have freedom to choose their clothing.
 Meanwhile, in Egyptian media, women have always spoken about their freedom and right to wear whatever they want and that no one should be judged based on their outfits.